-Grass Valley's Kaleido family of multiviewers ranges from quad-splits to large-scale, multiroom monitoring systems, with outstanding image quality and signal flexibility.
-The Kaleido multiviewers are available in different models: the Kaleido-MX, the Kaleido-IP, the Kaleido-X (7RU), the Kaleido-X (4RU), the Kaleido-X16, and the Kaleido-XQUAD frames, as well as the Kaleido-Modular-X cards, and the Kaleido-Modular KMV-3901/3911 cards.
+Grass Valley's Kaleido family of multiviewers ranges from quad-splits to large-scale, multi-room monitoring systems, with outstanding image quality and signal flexibility.
+The Kaleido multiviewers are available in different models: the Kaleido-MX, the Kaleido-MX 4K, the Kaleido-IP, the Kaleido-X (7RU), the Kaleido-X (4RU), the Kaleido-X16, and the Kaleido-XQUAD frames, as well as the Kaleido-Modular-X cards, and the Kaleido-Modular KMV-3901/3911 cards.

-The Kaleido-MX standalone multiviewer system is ideal for production control rooms, trucks and outside broadcast operations.
-Available in two form factors (1 RU, and 3 RU), the Kaleido-MX supports up to 64 video inputs, and up to four multiviewer outputs.
+Available in two form factors (1 RU, and 3 RU), and four configurations, the Kaleido-MX 4K ultra high-definition multiviewer can monitor up to 64 video inputs, on a 4K UHD display, without visible quadrants.